 3 Proposals

+Note: this section will be revised based on the outcome of Phase II.

 Moderator’s comments and summary with proposals.

 The majority stress that they want to study model generalization across two different cell configurations.
 Incidentally, RAN2 have made this agreement already in “Study model generalization across different cell configurations” which, together with the agreement to use Configuration #A and Configuration #B is exactly this.
 In moderator’s view there is no need to rediscuss what’s been agreed, especially since the majority still support the agreement.